Home

 What Is Ignition Timing?

-Ignition, or spark timing, controls the firing of your spark plug during the compression stroke.
-Proper ignition timing is essential to ensuring that your engine functions at peak efficiency.
+Ignition or spark timing controls the firing of your spark plug during the compression stroke in an internal combustion engine.
+Proper ignition timing ensures that your engine functions at peak efficiency.

-Each ignition cycle has four strokes — two up and two down, creating two crankshaft revolutions.
+In a four-stroke engine, each ignition cycle has two up and two down strokes, creating two crankshaft revolutions.

-Here, the piston moves up, maximizing air compression at the top of the stroke.
+2. Compression stroke-up: Here, the piston position moves up, maximizing air compression at the top of the stroke, known as the Top Dead Center (TDC).
+It marks the highest piston position.

 This is where ignition timing does its work.

-The fuel needs to explode with maximum power, so the spark must arrive slightly before the piston reaches the top for this to happen.
+The fuel needs to explode with maximum power.
+So, the spark must arrive slightly before the piston reaches the top since it takes some time for the fuel’s explosive flame to propagate.

-When the air-fuel mixture in the combustion chamber ignites, pressure is built in the cylinder as the burning gasses expand.
-Then pressure maximizes just as the piston hits top dead center (TDC).
+When the air-fuel mixture ignites in the combustion chamber, pressure is built in the cylinder as the burning gasses expand.
+Then, pressure maximizes just as the piston hits the Top Dead Center.

-The spark’s timing is crucial to maintaining high engine performance.
-However, a range of factors can influence your engine’s ignition timing:
+While the spark’s timing is crucial to maintaining high engine performance, a range of factors can influence this timing:

-Any changes or upgrades to your engine will also require an ignition timing adjustment, as you can take on engine damage if your spark plug timing is off during the compression stroke.
+Any changes or upgrades to your engine will also require an ignition timing adjustment — advancing and retarding.

 Several performance issues can occur if the timing of your ignition system is awry.